Residential program launched to offer hands-on experience and Asian literacy for university students

 Sydney, Australia and Hyderabad, India – November 1, 2012

 New South Wales university students will get the chance to live, travel and work on cutting-edge technology projects in India through InStep NSW, a new internship program announced today by Infosys and NSW Premier Barry O'Farrell.

-award-winning internship program from Infosys, InStep NSW will be unique because it is aimed at fostering ideas and building skills that will help expand the NSW economy.
+Built on an award-winning internship program from Infosys, InStep NSW will be unique because it is aimed at fostering ideas and building skills that will help expand the NSW economy.
 Local universities will nominate both student candidates and project topics based on their potential to spur economic growth.

 Mr. O'Farrell said the InStep program was a great initiative that would not only benefit the students, but also help build stronger ties between India and NSW.